 and I wonder if I am alone in the world.

-But ah, the loon gives her crazy call and I know I am joined
+But ah, the loon gives her crazy call and I know I am

 by at least one.